 Mid-West Regional Skills Forum and Action Plan for Jobs

 MIC is a member of the Mid-West Regional Skills Forum and Action Plan for Jobs.
 The forum provides an infrastructure to support education institutions in the Shannon region in establishing connections and maintaining relationships with employers and in interrogating employer skills needs.
-The Director of Enterprise and Community Engagement at MIC liaises with employers, the IDA, Enterprise Ireland, other HEI’s and the ETB to ensure that the graduate attributes of MIC students are aligned with the skills needs in the region.
+Enterprise and Community Engagement liaises with employers, the IDA, Enterprise Ireland, other HEI’s and the ETB to ensure that the graduate attributes of MIC students are aligned with the skills needs in the region.
 It also provides the platform for MIC to grow and intensify our links with enterprise and industry, increasing the range of industries open to our undergraduate students to carry out a career-relevant work placement, as well as communicating employment opportunities to students, staff and employers through career talks and events.
 MIC has received commitment from the managers and members of the Mid-West Action Plan for Jobs and Mid-West Regional Skills to work on implementing this project with MIC.

 Dr Liston also sits on both the Education and Arts Faculty Course Boards, and feeds into postgraduate programme boards, thus ensuring a link between employers, setting graduate attributes, and course design.